Rocky Mountain NDIA

 US Space Force

-General B. Chance Saltzman, Chief of Space Operations, United States Space Force, will receive the 2025 General James V. Hartinger Award for his outstanding achievement in the military space mission of the United States.
+Lieutenant General David N. Miller, Jr., Deputy Chief of Space Operations, Strategy, Plans, Programs and Requirements, United States Space Force, and former Commander, Space Operations Command, United States Space Force, will receive the General James V. Hartinger Award for his outstanding achievements in the advancement of military space program of the United States.

-Join us in congratulating General “Salty” Saltzman, recipient of Rocky Mountain NDIA’s 42nd Annual General James V. Hartinger Award for 2025.
+Join us in congratulating Lt General Miller, recipient of Rocky Mountain NDIA’s 42nd Annual General James V. Hartinger Award for 2026.

-General Saltzman will accept the Hartinger Award at the 2025 Rocky Mountain Ball on 30 May, 2025, in Colorado Springs, CO.
+Lt General Miller will accept the Hartinger Award at the 2026 Rocky Mountain Ball on 29 May, 2026, in Colorado Springs, CO.